 If you’d like to explore the temple in more depth with a guide, book this tour that includes a guided visit to Bongeunsa Temple, a stop at the nearby Starfield Library, and a delicious lunch or dinner at an authentic Korean BBQ restaurant.

-Bongeunsa Temple is located in the famous Gangnam-gu district, just across the street from COEX Mall.
-It can be easily reached by several subway lines:
+Bongeunsa Temple is located in Gangnam-gu, Seoul, directly across the street from the famous COEX Mall.
+Thanks to its central location, it’s easily accessible by subway:

 Address: 531, Bongeunsa-ro, Gangnam-gu, Seoul